-With its popularity at an all-time high, it naturally earns the attention of the Bangko Sentral ng Pilipinas, the country’s currency, money supply, and interest rate manager.
+With its popularity at an all-time high, bitcoin naturally earns the attention of the Bangko Sentral ng Pilipinas (BSP), the country’s currency, money supply, and interest rate manager.

 The Central Bank of the Philippines recently mentioned how Bitcoin is becoming popular in the Philippines.
 BSP Deputy Governor Nestor A. Espenilla Jr. even said last January 2017 how Filipinos have started using Bitcoin to send or receive remittances from abroad.

 Because of bitcoin’s popularity, the BSP and Securities and Exchange Commission (SEC) worked extra hard to remind and warn Filipinos initially through advisories and circulars.
 These were created to protect the people against the interest of those who want to take advantage of the new technology.